 There are several children's savings schemes which are tax-free for both children and their parents, such as Child Trust Funds (CTFs) and Junior ISAs (JISAs), but others are not.
 For more on saving and investing for children, see our guide.

-Interest earned on savings is automatically taxed at the basic rate of tax (20% for 2013-14) before it's paid out.
+Interest earned on savings is automatically taxed at the basic rate of tax (20% for 2014-15) before it's paid out.
 But non-taxpayers don't have to pay this tax.
-So if a child is a non-taxpayer, by completing form R85 'Getting your interest without tax taken off' when the account is opened, you can make sure they will receive interest tax-free.
+So if a child is a non-taxpayer, by completing form R85 'Getting your interest without tax taken off', you can make sure they will receive interest tax-free.

 If tax has already been paid on any interest, you can complete form R40 'Tax Repayment Form' to reclaim this for the child.
 Both forms are available from the Taxes Helpline (0300-200 3300) and the HMRC website.
 Banks and building societies also have form R85.
 You'll have to fill out a separate form R85 for each bank or building society the child has an account with.

 You can save or invest as much money as you like for a child.
 But if you're their parent or step-parent and this money earns more than £100 a year before tax in interest or other income each year, then the whole of the income (not just the excess over £100) is treated as yours and you will be taxed on it.
 This does not apply to interest or income earned on tax-free savings or investments (see above).

 The £100 limit is for each parent (so the limit is £200 if both parents give money) and does not apply to other family members.
 So grandparents and other adults can give money to children and are not liable to pay tax if the child earns more than £100 a year in interest from it.

 The £100 rule applies to young people until they reach 18 or marry or enter a civil partnership (whichever comes first).

 You can set up a designated account and hold investments in this for a child.
 You can do this in either of two ways: